restfulapi/api-strategy/README.md

 **Characteristics of a bulk API include:**

 * Employs the use of 'collection' resources, which is a common pattern
-* RESTful (albeit the 'id' used for PUT and DELETE isn't really meaningful)
+* RESTful (albeit the 'id' used for PUT, PATCH and DELETE may not be meaningful as discussed above)
 * May be directly supported by a resource-collection-specific service which leverages batch database operations.
 * Supports only a single operation for all elements in the collection, based upon the HTTP method used (per normal REST principles).
 * May represent a single unit of work resulting in 'all or nothing' semantics.
 Whether an endpoint supports 'partial success' or 'all or nothing' semantics is an implementation detail (of the service layer).
 Both approaches are legitimate and may be beneficial in specific situations.
 API Documentation must *explicitly* specify the semantics of each bulk API.
 * When a bulk API supports 'partially successful' semantics, the status code should indicate success (200/201) if at least one operation on an element in the collection was successful, and the body should reflect the individual status of each element in the collection.
 The individual status may be represented as affordances.
 * When a bulk API supports 'all or nothing' semantics, it is highly recommended that database interactions be optimized for batch processing in order to reduce overhead (e.g., through JDBC batching, session management (flushing and clearing at batch boundaries), 2nd level cache management, use of server-side cursors, etc.).

-_The strategy for bulk APIs should be revisited once HTTP 2.0/SPDY is broadly available._

-#### <a id='batch'></a>RESTful Batch APIs _(asynchronous)_
+#### <a id='batch'></a>Batch Processing APIs _(asynchronous)_

 RESTful APIs may be developed to support 'batch' processing when warranted.
 Such APIs perform work *asynchronously*.
 Specifically, a 'batch' API supports submission of multiple, independent, asynchronous tasks.

 When an API is asynchronous it should respond with a '202 Accepted' HTTP status code.

 Following is an example request that shows a 'bulk' collection-oriented resource (see '[RESTful Bulk Processing](#bulk)' above) being created asynchronously.
-(While 'batch' APIs may often be used for 'bulk' resources, a 'batch' API may be used for any resource.)
+(While 'batch' APIs may often be used for 'collection' resources, a 'batch' API may be used for any resource.
+That is, an API can be exposed to support 'bulk', 'batch', or both bulk and batch processing.)

 ```
 POST /collection-of-persons